egovernment/eregistrations/documentation/styles.md

 ## Css files and folders organisation

+All Prototype styles are maintained in ***eregistrations/css*** folder.
-All css rules are placed in components css files (component represents a small part of application, *i.e.. navigation menu*).
+All css rules are placed in *components css files* (component represents a small part of application, *i.e.. navigation menu*).
-Css components files are **bundled** into one css file.
+Css components files are **bundled** for each application in system into one css file (bundled configuration described at the end of this section).

 ### Common eRegistration styles (Prototype) file organisation